nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-parameterized-tests.md

 description: "Thorough introduction to parameterized tests in JUnit 5 with @ParameterizedTest, argument sources (eg @MethodSource, @CsvSource), and argument converters."
 intro: "Thorough introduction to parameterized tests in JUnit 5: How to create them, how to name them, where to get the arguments from, how to convert then, and how to customize that."
 searchKeywords: "parameterized tests"
-featuredImage: junit-5-params-two-values
+featuredImage: junit-5-params
+repo: demo-junit-5
 ---

-JUnit 5 is pretty impressive, particularly when you look under the covers, at the [extension model](junit-5-extension-model) and the [architecture](https://blog.codefx.org/design/architecture/junit-5-architecture/).
+JUnit 5 is pretty impressive, particularly when you look under the covers, at the [extension model](junit-5-extension-model) and the [architecture](junit-5-architecture).
-But on the surface, where tests are written, the development is more [evolutionary than revolutionary](//blog.codefx.org/libraries/junit-5-basics/) - are there no killer features over JUnit 4?
+But on the surface, where tests are written, the development is more [evolutionary than revolutionary](junit-5-basics) - are there no killer features over JUnit 4?
 Oh, there are, and today we're gonna investigate the deadliest: parameterized tests.

 JUnit 5 has native support for parameterizing test methods as well as an extension point that allows third-party variants of the same theme.
 In this post we'll look at how to write parameterized tests - creating an extension will be left for the future.

-### Overview

-[codefx_junit5\_series]

 Throughout this post I will use the terms *parameter* and *argument* quite a lot and in a way that do not mean the same thing.
 As [per Wikipedia](https://en.wikipedia.org/wiki/Parameter_(computer_programming)#Parameters_and_arguments):

 > The term *parameter* is often used to refer to the variable as found in the function definition, while *argument* refers to the actual input passed.

-[toc exclude=Overview]

-## Hello, Parameterized World {#helloparameterizedworld}
+## Hello, Parameterized World

 Getting started with parameterized tests is pretty easy, but before the fun can begin you have to add the following dependency to your project: